Your Plant Floor Deserves More Than Generic IT Support

 Your shipping station went offline or the connection between your ERP and carrier systems broke.
 Orders are piling up, products are sitting instead of moving, and every hour costs revenue while food spoilage risks increase.

-Critical Spare Parts Management
+Spare Parts Always Ready

 Your Manufacturing Environment Creates Unique IT Challenges

 Plant floors destroy standard IT equipment faster than office environments ever could.
 Fine dust gets sucked into computers and network gear, cutting equipment lifespan to under three years in facilities like pea protein plants.
 Caustic materials from food processing tarnish electronics and require preemptive replacement schedules before failures happen during critical production runs.
+Your shipping systems must integrate with ERPs and carrier software or orders don't go out.
+Production lines depend on every valve, mixer, pump, and heat exchanger communicating through automation controls, and if one piece loses connection, entire sections shut down.

-Blue Net Specializes in Manufacturing IT Support
+Blue Net Specializes In Manufacturing IT Support

+We understand production line interdependencies that generic IT companies miss completely.
+When your HMI goes down on the silos, we know you've lost control of specific valves, mixers, and pumps while other sections might still function.
 One-third to half of our clients are food and beverage manufacturers because we've built deep expertise in their unique challenges.
 Spoilage timing matters when products can't ship.
 Safety risks appear when gas burners and fine dust combine if dryer controls fail.
 We've prevented plant explosions and week-long shutdowns from nine-dollar parts.

 Automation System Support